radareorg/radare2-book/disassembling/intro.md

 Disassembling in radare is just a way to represent an array of bytes.
 It is handled as a special print mode within `p` command.

 In the old times, when the radare core was smaller, the disassembler was handled by an external rsc file.
-That is, radare first dumped current block into a file, and then simply called `objdump` configured to disassemble for Intel, ARM etc...
+That is, radare first dumped current block into a file, and then simply called `objdump` configured to disassemble for Intel, ARM or other supported architectures.

 It was a working and unix friendly solution, but it was inefficient as it repeated the same expensive actions over and over, because there were no caches.
 As a result, scrolling was terribly slow.